jimi79/vietnam/README.md

 # replay
-type replay.py to see the replay of the last game you need a 256 colors terminal (couldn't find a proper green in 16 colors)
+type replay.py to see the replay of the last game you need a 256 colors terminal (couldn't find a proper green in 16 colors) a, b, c: your teams
+G: a goal that isn't done yet
+E: exit
++: enemies
+green: forest
+blue: water
+red *: a ongoing fight